 Now, more than ever, brands have a nearly unlimited amount of influencers to choose from to help boost a brand’s visibility, thanks to creators promoting products and services to any type of audience, niche, industry, or category.
-However, having all these options can get quite overwhelming!
-Should a brand focus on getting the product/service in front of millions of eyes with the help of mega-influencers, which can get quite expensive?
-Or should you partner with an influencer that has a smaller, but, usually, more loyal audience (high average views)?
-Is bigger really better?

 Book of the Month is a monthly book subscription service that offers its members access to a curated selection of new releases, bestsellers, and classic titles.
 In addition to offering discounts on books, the company also provides access to exclusive content, such as author interviews and book club meetings.
-The company has sponsored several micro-influencers, including Zoe’s All Booked (10K subscribers), Stories For Coffee (26K subscribers), and Princess of Paperback (17K subscribers).
+The company has sponsored several micro-influencers, including Zoe’s All Booked (10K subscribers), Stories For Coffee (26K subscribers), and Princess of Paperback (30K subscribers).

 By sponsoring micro-influencers, Book of the Month can reach a wider audience and promote its service to potential new members.
 The micro-influencers selected by Book of the Month are passionate about reading and have a strong connection with their followers.
 This allows them to effectively promote the service and encourage their followers to sign up.
 In turn, this helps Book of the Month to grow its membership and continue providing its members with access to great books.
 Influencers sponsored by Book of the Month receive the 5-7 book selections of that month for free, which allows them to read the books and give their honest opinion.